One Tool, Many Languages: Language-Parametric Transformation with Incremental Parametric Syntax: Core Ideas

+Defining a fully parametric syntax for a language requires a large amount of up-front labor.
+Incremental parametric syntax lowers this initial barrier.

+We say that $\mathcal{S}$ is an \keyterm{incremental parametric syntax} if there is a non-parametric syntax $\mathcal{T}$ and a ``fragment removal'' operator $\setminus$ such that $\mathcal{S}$ may be expressed:

+An incremental parametric syntax allows the user to start with a pre-existing syntax definition, replace some components with their generic equivalents, and then write transformations against the generic components.
+Given the complexity of a production language, this approach is necessary for getting a language-parametric transformation running on real languages in a reasonable amount of time.

+In our instantiation of incremental parametric syntax, we use the signature subsumption and sums from data types \`a la carte to provide the fragment subsumption ($\prec$) and $\bowtie$ operators.
+We use new ideas for the $\setminus$ operator: convert the existing syntax into a sum of language-specific signatures (Section \ref{sec:comptrans}), and then use signature subtraction.
+Additionally, to add generic fragments, one must also add new nodes to reshape the grammar to accept them (Section \ref{sec:sort-injections}),

-Our notion of parametric syntax is closely related to the Expression Problem~\cite{wadler1998expression}, which concerns being able to separately extend a language with new terms and new operations.
-Any parametric syntax must also be a solution to the Expression Problem, since defining languages and operations using syntax fragments allows a language to be extended with new terms and operations.
+Parametric syntax closely relates to the Expression Problem~\cite{wadler1998expression}, which concerns being able to separately extend a language with new terms and new operations.
+Any incremental parametric syntax is also a solution to the Expression Problem, as it allows a language to be extended with new terms and operations.
 However, a solution to the Expression Problem need not allow for expressing multiple languages.

-Previous work on modular syntax such as datatypes \`{a} la carte achieves the ideas of modular syntax.
-However, they require the user to define a language through a fully parametric syntax, which can be extremely difficult.
-With an incremental parametric syntax, a comparatively small initial effort is needed.

-\begin{definition} An \keyterm{incremental parametric syntax} expresses a language as a hybrid between language-specific and parametric syntax, in a manner which allows the language-specific components to be converted piecewise into parametric ones. \end{definition}

-For an example, see the incremental parametric syntax for C that we described in Section \ref{sec:modularizing-c}.
-The remainder of this section explains the concepts we use to achieve incremental parametric syntax.
+As parametric syntax is our name for a family of existing approaches, discussion of how parametric syntax solves the Expression Problem can be found in the DLC paper \citep{swierstra2008data}.